 С3.
 Access to information and knowledge

+Regarding to the Document V1/C/ALC3, the approach toward “Access to information and knowledge” is not comprehensive and merely deals with the right of having access and not the right of controlling the access, meaning that ICT users should be able to merely receive the information they are willing to.
+In other words, the right to have access to information and knowledge encompasses the right of being protected against unwanted information (advertisements, malwares, spam etc.).
+Consequently, the both aspects of the So-rights have to be notified.

 ISOC, Civil Society: Deleted

 1. Vision

-For the post-2015 era, we envision inclusive Knowledge Societies, where there is an increased and informed participation of all groups, including those coming from previously marginalized groups and regions and persons with disabilities, with a significant portion of knowledge flows and innovations that advance human rights and the attainment of development goals.
+For the post-2015, we envision inclusive Knowledge Societies to facilitate access to information and knowledge all the world's people, including those the aged and coming from previously marginalized groups and regions in addition to persons with impairments with a significant portion of knowledge flows and innovations that advance human rights and the attainment of development goals.

-ISOC, Civil Society: For the post-2015, we envision inclusive Knowledge Societies to facilitate access to information and knowledge all the world's people, including those the aged and coming from previously marginalized groups and regions in addition to persons with impairments with a significant portion of knowledge flows and innovations that advance human rights and the attainment of development goals.
+ISOC, Civil Society: For the post-2015 agenda, we envision inclusive Knowledge Societies to facilitate access to information and knowledge all the world's people, including people coming from previously marginalized groups and regions in addition to persons with impairments.
+A significant portion of knowledge flows and innovations should contribute to support human rights and the attainment of development goals.

 Canada, Government: For the post-2015, we envision inclusive Knowledge Societiesto facilitate access to information and knowledge all the world's people, including those the aged and coming from previously marginalized groups and regions in addition to persons with impairments with a significant portion of knowledge flows and innovations that advance human rights and the attainment of development goals.